kelloggm/object-construction-checker/must-call-checker/README.md

 ### MustCall Checker

-The MustCall Checker tracks the obligations that an object might have to call particular methods before it is deallocated.
+The MustCall Checker tracks the methods that an object should call before it is deallocated.
+The checker is informational only; the fact that the methods are actually called is enforced by the `-AcheckMustCall` flag to the Object Construction Checker.
+You should use the Object Construction Checker directly rather than using the MustCall Checker alone.

+The MustCall Checker produces a conservative overapproximation of the set of methods that might actually need to be called on an object.
+The Object Construction Checker then conservatively assumes that this approximation (the `@MustCall` type) must be fulfilled.

 For example, an object whose type is `java.io.OutputStream` might have an obligation to call the `close()` method, to release an underlying file resource.
 Or, such an `OutputStream` might not have such an obligation, if the underlying resource is, for example, a byte array.
 Either of these dynamic types can be represented by the static type `@MustCall({"close"}) OutputStream`, which can be read as "an OutputStream that might need to call close before it is deallocated".

-We say that an object `obj` has a
-*must-call obligation* to call some method `foo` if there exists an execution path on which it is an error for `obj.foo()` not to be invoked before `obj` is deallocated.
-As a shorthand, the documentation for this checker sometimes shortens this to "`obj` must call `foo`" or similar, to refer to the worst case in which `obj` is actually an object that has to call `foo` (even if `obj` sometimes dynamically does not actually need to call `foo`).

-The MustCall Checker tracks which methods might need to be called, but does **not** check that these methods have actually been called.
-The Object Construction Checker's `-AcheckMustCall` command-line option checks the obligation expressed by an `@MustCall` annotation.
-This option uses a dataflow algorithm to compare `@MustCall` obligations to inferred `@CalledMethods` facts, and reports cases where required methods might not have been called.
+The Object Construction Checker would enforce that the type of such an object in its hierarchy is a subtype of `@CalledMethods({"close"})` at each point it is deallocated.

 ### Explanation of qualifiers and type hierarchy

-The MustCall Checker supports two qualifiers: `@MustCall` and `@MustCallTop`.
-The `@MustCall` qualifier's arguments are the methods that the annotated type might be responsible for calling.
-The type `@MustCall({"a"}) Object obj` means that at run time `obj` cannot have an obligation to call any method other than `a()` (but it may or may not actually have an obligation to call `a()`).
+The MustCall Checker supports two qualifiers: `@MustCall` and `@MustCallAny`.
+The `@MustCall` qualifier's arguments are the methods that the annotated type should call.
+The type `@MustCall({"a"}) Object obj` means that before `obj` is deallocated, `obj.a()` should be called.
-Likewise, `@MustCall({"m1", "m2"}) Object` represents all objects that need to call `m1`, `m2`, both, or neither.
-It should not represent an object that needs to call some *other* method.
 The type hierarchy is:

-                     @MustCallTop
+                     @MustCallAny
                            |
                           ...
                            |